Home page of www.weldreality.com.

 E70XX E70S-6 E71T-1 |

-shortage of skilled weld personel.
-The manager
+shortage of skilled welders.

-TIG - MIG and FCAW Weld Reality: With all the issues that
+TIG - MIG and FCAW Weld Reality:

-that occur daily in the MIG / flux cored welding shops are a result of an industry
+that occur daily in pipe weld shops are a result of an industry

 control training resources, they are a great training aid for guys who dont want to "play around" with their weld controls..